10-5-pursuit/lab-intro-to-sql-joins/README.md

 ### In Canvas, answer the following questions:

 - Which resource did you choose to use?
+  Resource Chosen: Downloaded and worked with football/futball/soccer data by joining multiple tables to analyze historical data, focusing on taggings and tags data.
+I didn't choose this because I wanted more challenges though, I want to make that clear. :D

+I chose this because I wanted to learn how to work with .csv files.
+I'm planning future projects wherein data comes in .csv format.

 - What are three things you learned during this lab?
+  Data Importation:

+Learned how to import CSV files into PostgreSQL using the COPY command with proper delimiter settings and handling headers.

+SQL Joins:

+Gained experience in using SQL joins to combine data from multiple tables, extracting meaningful insights such as which tags are associated with which taggable items.

+Saw Data for Data Analysis:

+Learned I probably need to learn another language if I want to work with DATA, like python or r.